arthurskydev/XeniaPro.Localization/README.md

 ### Blazor WASM - Get locales from web

 If you are using Blazor WASM you might want to fetch the locale files from somewhere.
-We will not fetch locale files before they are used.
+We will not fetch locale files until they are used.

     dotnet add package XeniaPro.Localization.Web